kubernauts/tk8/docs/baremetal.md

 TK8 is a tool that is able to install vanilla kubernetes on cloud platforms and bare metal infrastructures, it is currently based on the kubespray project.

-## Prerequisites:
+## Prerequisites

 Since this is a bare metal infrastructure, this requires that the servers must be deployed ahead of time.

 Necessary informations like IP addresses and Hostnames should be retrieved ahead of time.